Overall Score 7.2 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-Ingress protection ratings refer to the rank of protection offered by an enclosure, against solids and water.
-In the format of IPXX, 'X' represents a number The first value means protection against solids such as dust, while the second refers to protection against liquids (sweat).
+IP ratings is the rank of protection offered by an enclosure, against dust and liquids.
+The letters 'IP' are followed by two values The first value represents protection against solids such as dust, followed by the one that refers to protection against liquids (water).

 Scoring IPX4, the Marshall Minor III's rating for solids indicates that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.